gevuong/aA-Games/linux.md

 - `ls -t` to list files by time.
 - `ls -r` to list files in reverse order. `ls -l` sorts the list by name in order.
 - `ls -latr` long listing including all files reversed sorted by time.

-### Permissions

-- `-rw-r--r--`.
-The first character in permission string reveals file type.
-For example `-` is a regular file, `d` is directory, and `l` is a symbolic link.
-- If you have read permissions (`r`), you can run `cat` on the file.
-If you have write permissions, you can modify its contents.
-- Permissions with directories are slightly different than permissions with files.
-    - Read to a directory means you can see the file names in the directory.
-If you don't have read permissions to a directory, you won't be able to see directory's content.
-    - Write to a directory allows entires to be modified within the directory.
-So you can edit files that are in the directory.
-    - Execute allows you to see metadata of the files in the directory, such as modification dates, owner, and group information.
-Similar to what you would see in a `ls -l` long listing output.

 ## Part 4: Directories